 Apart from being fast, the sisters was also allowed passengers luxuries never before seen (and not to be matched until White Star produced the Olympic and Titanic four years later).
 They used electricity for many functions previously done by hand or hydraulically, and their cabins were half again as large as previous liners (Brinnin, p.
 342).
 They even had shipboard elevators -- the first on a British liner (Fox, p.
 404).
 As designed, the Lusitania had four boiler rooms and capacity for 552 first class passengers, 460 second class, 1186 third class, and 827 crew (Ramsey, p.
 25).

 They were also magnificently decorated (Fox makes the ironic note that the idea of shipboard design was to make passengers think that they were ashore, and says on p.
-403 that Lusitania's interior designer James Miller had done all his previous work on land projects, which may have helped him.)
+403 that Lusitania's interior designer James Miller had done all his previous work on land projects.)

 Despite her design problems, Lusitania was in many ways a stronger ship than her slightly later contemporary, the Titanic; Titanic had only 16 watertight cells, Lusitania 34 (Ballard, p.
 23).
 Unlike Titanic, even though she was designed earlier, she was pretty close to iceberg-proof.

 And there was more.
 To keep the ship moving at full speed required huge amounts of coal.
 And the only place to put it, given that the rest of the ship was spoken for, was in the longitudinal bunkers.
 Which meant cutting doors in the wall.
 And it turns out that they were almost impossible to close, once opened, because of all the coal and coal dust in them.
 This wasn't considered a major concern at the time; the designers had thought of icebergs, and plunging shellfire -- but not torpedo hits below the waterline (PeekeEtAl, p.
 7; Larson, pp. 11-12, although Larson is of the opinion that the coal was regarded as armor protection -- p.
 12 makes the absurd claim that she was "a passenger liner... with the hull of a battleship" -- which is simply wrong; she was a passenger liner with the hull FORM of a heavy cruiser).